 13. Beans: an Excellent Way to Get Your Protein.

 Chickpea curry is a delicious Vegan option that will be great over your baked potato.

 I have a confession to make.
 I love chili beans from the can.

-I’m so ashamed, but they’d be awesome atop your baked potato with some Vegan sour cream and nutritional yeast sprinkled on top.
+I’m so ashamed, but they’d be awesome atop your baked potato (or even some quick canned potatoes) with some Vegan sour cream and nutritional yeast sprinkled on top.

 This is my idea of carb heaven.

 Now it’s time to get your greens: Get your greens!
 Add Scallions, Chives, Cilantro, Parsley, or Herbs of your choice.

 There’s nothing like fresh vegetables and herbs to brighten up any dish.